 You must complete the following steps in the following sub-sections to install Ambari.
-The ambari repositories can be accessed via the URLs from Accessing Acceldata Repositories.
+The Ambari repositories can be accessed via the URLs from Accessing Acceldata Repositories.
 For any doubts, reach out to the Acceldata Support team.

 Follow the instructions in the section for the operating system that runs your installation host.